terra-campaigns/arrival/campaign/part02/chap008.md

 5. *6512 years in the past (5181 GP), Passage to Arkul is opened.* The characters are in a natural cavern with a collapsed ceiling, with one single tunnel that goes north.
 The collapsed ceiling gives access the Ammuinoth.
 A flux of bright green high energy is going through the tunnels.
 The characters land in the midst of a battle between six duergar and two gricks.
 No matter who wins, they aren’t welcoming toward the party.
 6. *498 years in the past (3377 NC), before the Great Depart.* The walls and furnishings of the library are ornate.
 Three elves are in the room, reading or sorting material on the shelves.
 They look at the characters with mild curiosity.
 They’ve seen the construct before, or at least heard about its rare appearances from previous caretakers of the scriptorium.
 This is the first time it’s been accompanied by anyone other than the clockwork servants, though these elves might not know that.
 How long the construct remains is up to you.
 The elves are friendly and willing to talk, but they won’t allow any material to be taken from their library.
 They speak only archaic Elvish (which is difficult to understand) and Draconic.
 Should the characters decide to get hostile, these elves use the stats of an archmage, an assassin, and a gladiator.
 When the construct fires up to leave, the elves quickly step out of its range and remain behind in their own time.
 7. *1500 years in the future, realisation 982AC123.* The chambers are barely recognisable from their earlier features.
 The hole in the floor of Area 215 has been repaired.
 Area 218 has been converted into a throne room for a clockwork king attended by six clockwork soldiers (Creature Codex) and four courtiers (clockwork servants).
 They have, of course, heard tales of the shining blue deity that appeared briefly to their forebears generations ago but never imagined it would return in their runtimes.
 King Zakchi assumes the characters are the organic slaves of the time construct and the obviously superior clockwork servants, and he tends to ignore them or even become slightly offended if characters speak to him directly.
-8. *15000 years in the future, realisation D358A-B draft.* Doomsday has arrived, the characters are in the complete dark with only the floor around the construct holding them.
+8. *15000 years in the future, realisation D358A-B Uncreated.* Doomsday has arrived, the characters are in the complete dark with only the floor around the construct holding them.
 9. *50,000 years in the future, realisation 3.* Undead from the Drylands have taken control of the now unrecognisable area.
 A wight, a ghast, and three ghouls are prowling through the chambers.
 The architecture looks as if the whole place was sculpted from worm-eaten bone.
 Over its bulky armor, the wight wears grave-stained priestly robes of dark maroon with a bright red sash.
 It confronts the characters in Darakhul that has evolved to the point where it’s incomprehensible; it switches to nearly unintelligible Common if they don’t understand its first attempts.
 The wight-priest demands to know why the intruders defy the holy commands of Syrinx.
 It does not explain what this means, and if characters protest their innocence in any way, the undead attack in a righteous fury.
 More undead can join in if you want to up the ante.
 10. *75,000 years in the future, realisation 789S.* By this time, the upper layers are gone, blasted away by some titanic cataclysm.
 The area is open to the sky, which is wreathed in sheets of perpetual green flame.
 The dominant life form is chuuls, and they’ve become considerably more intelligent over the millennia.
 Two chuuls stand nearby.
 Their stats are identical to standard chuuls except they have an Intelligence score of 24 and telepathy (240 feet).
 They are only momentarily perturbed by the arrival of the time construct and the characters.
 One of the chuuls issues a telepathic command to “surrender the devices and prepare for cranial cessation.”
 The other chuul levels a complex metal device about 9 feet long at the characters.
 The device is a lightning gun capable of shooting a lightning bolt every other round (100-foot line; 8d6 lightning damage; save DC 13; can be fired only by someone with chuul claws and telepathy).